RileyK19/ClipboardManager/README.md

 - Press multiple times to keep going back
 - Clipboard updates immediately so you can paste right away
 - Selected item automatically moves to the top after 0.5 seconds of inactivity
+- **Toast notification** appears in the bottom-right corner showing what was copied

 ### 🎯 Smart Features
 - Duplicate detection - copying the same thing twice doesn't create duplicates